Shaneela07/Prodigy-DS_2/README.md

-# Prodigy InfoTech Internship Task 2: Data Cleaning & EDA On Used Cars DatasetInsights
+# Prodigy InfoTech Internship Task 2: Data Cleaning & EDA On Used Cars Dataset
 Welcome to the Prodigy InfoTech Internship repository!
 This repository documents are for Task 2 of my internship journey, focusing on data cleaning, analysis through EDA and uncovering insightful patterns.

 # Data Context